New website is a valuable source of information for grocery e-commerce and store automation

 Improve the Value Your MFC Delivers

 An MFC is a first step in an automation journey.
 As defined, it handles product storage, order picking and order dispensing for pickup or delivery.
-It can also automate order dispensing, which rewards you with significant additional labor savings, in some cases 20 percent or more.
+It can also automate order dispensing, which rewards you with significant additional labor savings, in some cases 20% or more.

 What about a better process to break down cases to place items into your MFC?
 Have you considered how much labor you can save by automating inventory replenishment?